AVEVA/CONNECT-data-services-developer-docs/content/set-up/users/users-procedure.md

 1. Enter a first and last name for the user.

 1. Enter the user's contact email.
-Ensure that it is correct so that the email is not sent to an unintended recipient.
+Ensure that it is correct so the email invitation the user receives is not sent to an unintended recipient.

 1. (Optional) On the **Tenant Roles** tab, assign additional roles to the user.
 By default, the user is assigned the Tenant Member role which cannot be removed.
 Roles can be modified after the user is added.